447 – Premium payable under the Québec prescription drug insurance plan

 Income used to calculate the premium (Part A of Schedule K)

-To determine the income used to calculate your premium, you must take into account the amount on line 275 of your return and, if you had a spouse on December 31, 2023, the amount on line 275 of his or her return.
+To determine the income used to calculate your premium, you must take into account the amount on line 275 of your return and, if you had a spouse on December 31, 2024, the amount on line 275 of their return.

 Number of months for which you do not have to pay the premium (Part B of Schedule K)